 Boxing requires immense astuteness from an athlete which is not possible without a strong foundation.
 Most of the times, beginners focus on building their strength in the upper body.
 However, best boxers have powerful legs that can help carry their upper body to perform lighting quick actions.

 The significance of leg strength cannot be overlooked in a boxing match.
 When a boxer throws a destructive punch, energy is transmitted through the legs to the upper body.
 If the legs are strong enough to pass on more energy, the punch will have more impact.
-All muscles of legs work collectively such as calves, hamstrings, glutes and quads to power your punches.
+All leg muscles work collectively such as calves, hamstrings, glutes and quads to give more power to your punches.

-Other techniques such as bobbing and weaving and slipping punches also demand strong legs for quick, balanced movements.
+Other techniques such as bobbing and weaving and slipping punches also demand a strong set of legs for quick, balanced movements.

 Incorporating the following workout into your daily routine can help you get powerful and unassailable legs.

 Though considered the simplest form of exercise, squats are one of the best movements to gain muscle strength and build on monumental power.
-The exercise helps target all muscles groups in the leg whilst especially focusing on the calves.
+This exercise particularly helps target all muscle groups in the leg whilst especially focusing on the glutes and your thighs.

-Stand straight on the ground with feet hip width apart and knees relaxed.
+Stand straight on the ground with feet shoulder width apart and knees relaxed.
 Now start inhaling as you contract your abs, stretching your arms forward.
-Gradually lower your body by bending your legs at the knees, into a squat position.
-When lowering to get into the squat position, make sure that your body’s weight falls on the balls of the feet as you slightly take your back a little backward, instead of just focusing on bringing your body as close to ground.
+Gradually lower your body by bending your legs at the knees forming a 90 degree angle, into a squat position.
+When lowering to get into the squat position, make sure that your body weight falls on the balls of the feet as you slightly take your back a little backward, instead of just focusing on bringing your body as close to ground.

 Stay in the same position for at least 3 seconds initially.
 You can increase the time gradually.
 Now take your body back to the standing position, while exhaling slowly.

-To add more impact to the workout, you can perform a jump squat by performing the same move by jumping on box higher than ground level.
+To add more impact to the workout, you can perform a jump squat by performing the same move by jumping on a length as high as a box higher than ground level.

 Depth Jump is another great exercise for targeting all leg muscles.
 However, this exercise has some impact on the knees; therefore, it is best to perform it on a soft surface.